k-box/k-box/docs/developer/database.md

 - *files*: store the files metadata and link the logical representation to the filesystem
 - *import*: stores the documents imports
 - *groups*: stores the collections:
  - `is_private` attribute indicate if the collection is Personal to the user or not.
 If not, w.r.t.
-DMS edition, can be Institutional or Project
+K-Box edition, can be Institutional or Project
  - `color`: is a 6 digit field that stores the Hex Color value without the leading `#` character
 - *group_types*: stores the different group types available.
 Group types values are stored at database seeding time.
 Possible values are:
  - `GroupType::GENERIC` : generic collection